DavidNV/news_api/README.md

 ### Prerequisites

-In order to run this project you need to have the following:
+In order to run this project you'll need:

 ```
 Docker version 18.06